ExpHP/thcrap-patches/patches/anm_leak/README.md

 Fixes the infamous crashes in Hidden Star in Four Seasons that can happen when a large number of bullets are canceled along with some other effect.

-The fix is to simply
+In summary, the fix is to leak everything.

 ---